This glossary includes various terms relevant to the contents of this site.

 Registrar responsible for the submission of the domain name to the registry.

-The individual, role or organization responsible for the technical operations of the delegated zone.
+The individual, role or organisation responsible for the technical operations of the delegated zone.
 This contact likely maintains the domain name server(s) for the domain.
 The technical contact should be able to answer technical questions about the domain name and the delegated zone, as well as work with technically oriented people in other zones to solve technical problems that affect the domain name and/or zone.

 Registry in which all of the information associated with registered entities, including both technical information (information needed to produce zone files) and social information (information needed to implement operational, business or legal practices), is stored within the registry repository.
 While .ORG was run as a thin registry by VeriSign, PIR converted .ORG into a thick registry.